ddsol/speedtest.net/README.md

 Fired when a download speed is found.
 When testing on multiple servers, it's fired multiple times.
-The speed in bytes per second is passed.
+The speed in megabits (1 million bits) per second is passed, after it is corrected to be in line with speedtest.net results.
 The associated server is the server passed in the last `testserver` event.

 ```javascript